milanXpetrovic/drosophila-social-network-analysis/README.md

 [![License](https://img.shields.io/badge/license-BSD--3%20Clause-green)](https://github.com/milanXpetrovic/my_module/blob/main/LICENSE.md)

-"""
-Python module
-Purpose of this Python module is to create toolkit for analysing data from complex systems.
+Purpose of this Python module is to create toolkit for analysing tracking data.
 Analysis is from the data collected by monitoring the participants in that system, i.e. individuals.

 The project is open-source and aims to create research tools.
 If you are interested in development, feel free to contact us.

-Currently the module is being tested on data created by monitoring the biological system (drosophila melanogaster populations) and social interaction networks are being created.
+Currently the module is being tested on data created by monitoring the rosophila melanogaster populations and social interaction networks are being created.

+*Components of this module are:*
+- Data loading, validity checking and preprocessing functions
+- Path descriptors and ML features creating functions
+- Population analysis, distances between elements from trajectory
+- Complex network construction
+- Complex network analysis

 LIST OF SUB-MODULES: